valeryan/valet-wsl/readme.md

 ## Introduction

 This is currently a test to see if valet-linux can be made to work with Windows Subsystem for Linux.
-I am using this package to explore what would need to be done to make valet compatabliy with the current Insiders preview build.
+I am using this package to explore what would need to be done to make valet compatibly with the current Insiders preview build.

 ## Known Limitations and Issues